VentGrey/VentGrey/README.md

 > Abrassive, not agressive.
 Non apologetic.

-> Avoid Reddit or StackOverflow for programming/system question.
+> Avoid Reddit or StackOverflow for programming/system questions.
 Unless you want unsolicited and worthless opinions rather than the answers you are looking for...

 ## A few facts about me.
 A dude who likes to program for fun.